 To provide you with the information your small business needs to succeed, we write “how to” articles and buyer’s guides which help you make informed purchasing decisions.

 Behind the scenes, every article we write involves hours of research, data analysis, and interviews with industry experts and small businesses owners like you.
-Our in-house staff of half a dozen writers (and growing) spend 8 hours a day asking the questions that you want to know the answers to about how to run a successful small business.
+Our in-house staff of 12 writers (and growing) spend 8 hours a day asking the questions that you want to know the answers to about how to run a successful small business.

 We’re a small business too, and we heed our own advice.
 From our recommended CRM system and email marketing tools to our VOIP phones and office chairs – when our writers find the best tools for the job, we use them ourselves.

-Fit Small Business has a rapidly growing monthly readership of 500,000 small business owners.
-Our team includes experts in Small Business Financing, Office Technology, Sales & Marketing, Real Estate, Accounting, Law, and Human Resources.
+Fit Small Business has a rapidly growing monthly readership of 800,000 small business owners.
+Our team includes experts in Small Business Financing, Office Technology, Sales, Marketing, Real Estate, Accounting, Law, Retail, Ecommerce and Human Resources.

 Fit Small Business was founded in 2013 by Marc Prosser and David Waring.